-- (3) monthly volume for each individual series; - (4) month-end open interest aggregated for all series; - (5) month-end open interest for all series aggregated by expiration date; and - (6) month-end open interest for each individual series.
+- (1) monthly volume aggregated for all trades; - (2) monthly volume aggregated by expiration date; - (3) monthly volume for each individual series; - (4) month-end open interest aggregated for all series; - (5) month-end open interest for all series aggregated by expiration date; and - (6) month-end open interest for each individual series.

 In addition to the annual report, the Exchange would provide the Commission with interim reports of the information listed in Items (1) through (6) above periodically as required by the Commission while the pilot is in effect.
-These interim reports would also be provided on a confidential basis.

-Finally, the annual report would contain the following analysis of trading patterns in Expiration Friday, P.M.-settled NOX option series in the pilot: (1) a time series analysis of open interest; and (2) an analysis of the distribution of trade sizes.
+Finally, the annual report would contain the following analysis of trading patterns in Expiration Friday, P.M.-settled NQX option series in the pilot: (1) a time series analysis of open interest; and (2) an analysis of the distribution of trade sizes.
 Also, for series that exceed certain minimum parameters, the annual report would contain the following analysis related to index price changes and underlying share trading volume at the close on Expiration Fridays: a comparison of index price changes at the close of trading on a given Expiration Friday with comparable price changes from a control sample.
 The data would include a calculation of percentage price changes for various time intervals and compare that information to the respective control sample.
 Raw percentage price change data as well as percentage price change data normalized for prevailing market volatility, as measured by an appropriate index as agreed by the Commission and the Exchange, would be provided.
 The Exchange would provide a calculation of share volume for a sample set of the component securities representing an upper limit on share trading that could be attributable to expiring in-the-money series.

 The data would include a comparison of the calculated share volume for securities in the sample set to the average daily trading volumes of those securities over a sample period.
 The minimum open interest parameters, control sample, time intervals, method for randomly selecting the component securities, and sample periods would be determined by the Exchange and the Commission.
+The Exchange will make public all data and analyses submitted to the Commission under the Pilot Program.